Riograndense Republic: Dissolution

 Facing internal conflicts, economic and military problems against the forces of the Empire, the Republic was forced to start the peace negotiations.
 In 1844, Fructuoso Rivera proposed to broker peace between legalists and republicans.
 Manuel Luís Osório was sent to the camp of Rivera, where he met with Antônio Vicente da Fontoura, to inform that the Duke of Caxias, leader of the imperial forces, rejected the proposal of peace, but that there could be negotiations with the government without third parties.
 Vicente da Fontoura was sent to court to discuss peace.

 Caxias received instructions from the empire, which feared the advance of Juan Manuel de Rosas in the disputed territory, to propose honorable conditions to the rebels, such as an amnesty of officers and men, incorporating them into the Imperial Brazilian Army with their ranks preserved, allowing the Governor of the Province to be elected by the Provincial Assembly, and raising taxes on meat imported into Brazil from the Platine region.

 However, one question remained unanswerable, that of slaves freed by the Republic to serve in the Republican army.
 For the Empire of Brazil, it was unacceptable to recognize the freedom of slaves given by a sedition, although it did annihilate the leaders of the same revolt.

 Finally, on 1 March 1845, peace was signed: the Ponche Verde Treaty, after almost ten years of war.
 Among its main conditions were the complete amnesty to the rebels, the liberation of the slaves who fought in the Republican Army and the election of a new provincial president by the ragamuffins.
 Partial or full compliance with the treaty still raises discussions to this day.
 The impossibility of a regionally restricted abolition of slavery, the persistence of animosity between local leaders and other administrative and operational factors may have at least hindered, if not prevented, full compliance with it.
-Such discussion is referred to in the main article of this subject.
 The Riograndense Republic was reincorporated into the Brazilian Empire.